>

 “Why is the sale price not shown as struck through in my offers?” is a question that our Google CSS customers at Label Up have asked us several times.

-Because many retailers stumble at this point: they lower prices, expect visible discounts in their shopping ads – and Google remains silent.
-What at first glance looks like a technical error is often a small but crucial thought error in the feed setup.
+Many merchants stumble precisely at this point: They lower prices, expect visible discounts in their Shopping Ads – and Google remains silent.
+What looks like a technical error at first glance is often a small but crucial thinking error in the feed setup.

 In this article, we show you what prerequisites must be met for Google to actually display your sale prices, why a poorly maintained feed makes your offers invisible – and how you can do it better with Label Up.

-In the Google Shopping feed, every detail matters – and the struck-through price (“Strike-Through”) is one of the strongest conversion drivers.
+In the Google Shopping feed, every detail is crucial – and the struck-through price (“Strike-Through”) is among the strongest conversion drivers.
 It makes the discount visible at a glance.
 Users immediately recognize that they are saving – and are more likely to click.
-Studies show that offers with clearly visualized price advantages achieve significantly higher click-through rates.
+Studies show that offers with clearly visualized price advantages achieve significantly higher click rates.

-By the way, Google rewards this too: ads with high relevance and CTR perform better in the auction system.
-Specifically, this means: if your sale is visible, it pays off double – more traffic, better placements.
+By the way, Google rewards that too: Ads with high relevance and CTR perform better in the auction system.
+This means: When your sale is visible, it pays off doubly – more traffic, better placements.

-But here lies the catch: the strike-through display is not automatically guaranteed.
-Even if a product is discounted, Google does not always show that.
+But here’s the catch: The strike-through display is not automatically guaranteed.
+Even if a product is discounted, Google does not always show it.

-Simply adding the sale_price in the feed is not enough – Google has clear conditions under which the struck-through price is displayed at all.
-And these are stricter than many think.
+Simply adding the sale_price to the feed is not enough – Google has clear conditions under which the struck-through price will be displayed.
+And they are stricter than many think.

 For the strike-through to work, the following criteria must be met: